AvgoustisW/stream-btc-usdt-binance-ws/README.md

 ## What can be improved?
 What is missing?

+- Keyboard navigation.
+I did not optimize for it.
 - Accessibility.
 There are no aria-labels or screen reader solutions.
 Not that it would make sense to have any.
 - Mobile support, I have styled the app for desktop only, best viewed in 1080p+ screens.
 - [Tailwind Merge](https://github.com/dcastil/tailwind-merge) for better readability and maintanability.